Susceptibility of Continual Learning Against Adversarial Attacks: Results and Discussion

-Furthermore, Figure \ref{fig:dgr_distill_til} illustrates the class-wise vulnerability of the DGR+Distill \cite{dgr} against the FGSM, PGD, and CW \cite{fgsm,pgd,cw} adversarial attacks under Task-IL setting of continual learning.
-The top two rows present the class-wise vulnerability of the DGR+Distill against FGSM.
-The following two rows show the class-wise vulnerability of the DGR+Distill against PGD, and the bottom two rows depict the class-wise vulnerability of the DGR+Distill against CW.
-The first sub-figure in rows 1, 3, and 5 presents the Lwf average performance under standard evaluation of continual learning.
-The second sub-plots in rows 1, 3, and 5 indicate the degradation caused by untargeted adversarial attacks.
-The following sub-plots show how targeted adversarial attacks degrade average performance.
-The sub-plots' headers point to the labels that are being targeted.
-Moreover, x-axis of the plots represents the task number while y-axis represents the average accuracy over 10 runs.
+Furthermore, Figure \ref{fig:dgr_distill_til} illustrates the class-wise vulnerability of the DGR+Distill model \cite{dgr} when subjected to the FGSM, PGD, and CW adversarial attacks \cite{fgsm,pgd,cw} under the Task-IL setting of continual learning.
+The top two rows present the class-wise vulnerability of the DGR+Distill model against FGSM attacks.
+Subsequently, the following two rows depict its vulnerability against PGD attacks, while the bottom two rows illustrate its vulnerability against CW attacks.
+In each set of rows (1, 3, and 5), the first sub-figure showcases the average performance of the Learning without Forgetting (LwF) strategy under standard evaluation conditions in the context of continual learning.
+The second sub-plots in rows 1, 3, and 5 display the extent of performance degradation resulting from untargeted adversarial attacks.
+The subsequent sub-plots in each row provide insights into the impact of targeted adversarial attacks on the average performance of the DGR+Distill model.
+The headers of these sub-plots specify the targeted labels during the attacks.
+Moreover, the x-axis of the plots represents the task number, while the y-axis represents the average accuracy computed over ten independent runs.